html-validate/html-validate/docs/rules/element-name.md

 ## Options

-This rule takes and optional object:
+This rule takes an optional object:

 ```json
 {